 Scholarly Commons Citation

 Luban, David, "David Luban, Review of Daniel Markovits, A Modern Legal Ethics: Adversary Advocacy in a Democratic Age" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 368.
+368.